FomTarro/skeletom-net/src/projects/vts.heartrate.md

 ---

+## Background

-Originally envisioned as a way for me to test that my open-source library, [VTS-Sharp](/projects/vts-sharp) was indeed developer-friendly, this plugin quickly expanded to accommodate for a wide variety of use-cases.
+Originally designed simply as a way for me to test if my open-source library, [VTS-Sharp](/projects/vts-sharp) was indeed developer-friendly, the scope of this plugin quickly expanded to accommodate for a wide variety of use-cases.
 If you're interested, you can even watch the entire development cycle [in one handy playlist](https://www.youtube.com/playlist?list=PLspwi8mJZ27_6P2n30lj97e3z4Zd_QUaU).

 ## Features